Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

     blast_out/18_diatom_nuclear_v1_vs_phaeodactylum.blastn.tsv \
     > blast_out/18_diatom_nuclear_v1_vs_phaeodactylum.filtered.tsv
 ```
+This command keeps only stronger BLASTN alignments with at least 70% identity, at least 200 bp alignment length, and e-value ≤ 1e-10.
+The filtered file reduces weak or very short matches before gene-overlap analysis.

 This produced 4,895 filtered BLASTN alignments.

 ```bash
 wc -l blast_out/18_diatom_nuclear_v1_vs_phaeodactylum.filtered.tsv
 ```
+This command counts the number of BLASTN alignments that passed the filtering thresholds.
+It confirms that 4,895 nucleotide alignments were retained for downstream interpretation.
 ### 16.8 Identify diatom genes overlapping *Phaeodactylum*-like regions
 Filtered BLASTN hits were converted to BED format using coordinates on the updated nuclear-enriched diatom genome.

 ```bash
 awk 'BEGIN{OFS="\t"} {
   qs=($7<$8?$7:$8)-1;